Can Dogs Eat Coconut Oil?

 What Is Coconut Oil?

-In short, coconut oil is a mostly saturated fat derived from the coconut.
+In short, coconut oil is a flavorful and mostly saturated fat derived from the coconut used for the skin, hair, digestion, and in cooking.

 DYK that a coconut can be classified as a fruit, seed, AND a nut?
 That's pretty wild for all you botanists out there!